The booking fee is a fee you (the Provider) pay Truckit.net when your quote is accepted by a Customer.

 The booking fee is used to cover costs associated with building and maintaining the technological infrastructure that enables: job alerts & tracking, billing and payment collection & payout.
 It also covers the costs associated with the generation of job leads and the marketing of Providers' businesses to these potential Customers.

 How is the booking fee calculated?

-The booking fee is calculated as a percentage of the Total Quote Amount and works on a dynamic sliding scale based on the value of your quote and the category of freight.
+The booking fee is capped at 15% of the Total Quote Amount and works on a dynamic sliding scale based on the value of your quote and the category of freight.
 The higher the quote value, the lower the percentage.

 How can I tell what my booking fee is?